sams331/chetbot/README.md

 ## Things to do:
 If you want to use Chetbot, you have to make a Brainshop API.
 To make it, there are a lot of YouTube tutorials on it.
 And then, just use [the code](https://github.com/sams331/chetbot) I provided.

+## Required packages:
+- discord.js
+- axios
+All of them were accessible in NPM.